gdgdandsz/gdgdandsz.github.io/content/authors/admin/_index.md

 ---

 ## About Me
 My name is Yiru Zhou (周意茹).
 I am an undergraduate student at New York University Shanghai, pursuing a double major in Mathematics and Computer Science.
 My research interests span artificial intelligence and its applications in language, music, and biology.
-During my undergraduate studies, I have had the privilege of working with [Gus Xia](http://www.musicxlab.com/members/gus/), [Alex Ruthmann](https://steinhardt.nyu.edu/people/s-alex-ruthmann), [Adam Meyers](https://nlp.cs.nyu.edu/people/meyers.html), and [Hongyu Zhao](https://ysph.yale.edu/profile/hongyu-zhao/).